 Explore the coast in Puerto Arista

 One interesting spot we stumbled upon is a wonderful island called Boca Del Cielo, which translates to: “Mouth of Heaven” It’s an island that doesn’t even show up on google maps.
-At the end of the island the ocean meets a river which flows the opposite way, creating an very unique water ecosystem.
-On this island you’ll find many cabins and camping areas, popular for ecotourism.
+At the end of the island, the ocean meets a river that flows the opposite way, creating a very unique water ecosystem.
+On this island, you’ll find many cabins and camping areas, popular for ecotourism.

 Go Camping at El Aguacero Waterfalls

 Yes, even more waterfalls!
 This state is full of them and in our opinion one of the best things to do in Chiapas with chasing waterfalls.